Lee-Gihun/MicroNet_OSI-AI/README.md

 ## 3. Scoring metric
 The table below describes the number of parameters and the number of operations of our model on a 32-bit basis, which is obtained by hand.
+- This table is calculated without counting Batchnorm Params & Ops.
+However, we consider Batchnorm counting as the bias of the previous convolution layer when we get the score.
 Our score is calculated on 16-bit input, parameter, and 32-bit accumulator.
 - Before pruning:
     - Parameter Storage (Score): 0.006534